citp/privacy-policy-historical/s/sl/slb/slb.com.md

 We and our service providers may collect Other Information in a variety of ways, including:

   * **Through your browser or device** : Certain information is collected by most browsers or automatically through your device, such as your Media Access Control (MAC) address, computer type (Windows or Mac), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version and the name and version of the services (such as the app) you are using.
 We use this information to ensure that the services function properly.
   * **Use of cookies** : We may use "cookies" in connection with operation of its websites.
 Cookies are small pieces of information that are stored on your computer by the Schlumberger Website server.
-Our use of cookies and similar technologies is described in our Cookie Policy, available here https://www.slb.com/about/cookies.aspx.